-STANDARD TITLE MA AND INDICATORS PAGE (OR LINK) OMISSIONS EXTERNAL ASSURANCE DESCRIPTION UNGC COP OR FAB PRINCIPLE SASB DISCLOSUR Category: So ocial (cont inued) MATERIAL TOPIC: 1 RAINING AND EDUCATION GRI 103: Management 103-1 PDF pgs.
+STANDARD TITLE OMISSIONS EXTERNAL ASSURANCE DESCRIPTION UNGC COP OR FAB PRINCIPLE SASB DISCLOSUR Category: So ocial (cont inued) MATERIAL TOPIC: 1 RAINING AND EDUCATION GRI 103: Management 103-1 PDF pgs.
 24-26 - Explanation of material topic and its boundary Approach 2016 103-2 PDF pg.
-73 - Management approach and its components 103-3 PDF pg.
-73 - Evaluation of management approach GRI 404: Training and Education 2016 404-1 PDF pg.
-73 - Average hours of training per year per employee by gender, and by employee category 6 404-2 PDF pg.
-74 - Programs for skills management and lifelong learning that support the continued employability of employees and assist them in managing career endings 6 404-3 PDF pg.
-74 - Percentage of employees receiving regular performance and career development reviews, by gender and by employee category MATERIAL TOPIC: [DIVERSITY AND EQUAL OPPOR TUNITY GRI 103: Management Approach 2016 103-1 PDF pgs.
+75 - Management approach and its components 103-3 PDF pg.
+75 = Evaluation of management approach GRI 404: Training and Education 404-1 PDF pg.
+75 - Average hours of training per year per employee by gender, and by employee category 6 2016 404-2 PDF pg.
+76 - Programs for skills management and lifelong learning that support the continued employability of employees and assist them in managing career endings 6 404-3 PDF pg.
+76 - Percentage of employees receiving regular performance and career development reviews, by gender and by employee category MATERIAL TOPIC: D DIVERSITY AND FOUAL OPPOR TUNITY GRI 103: Management Approach 2016 103-1 PDF pgs.
 24-26 - Explanation of material topic and its boundary 103-2 PDF pg.
-63 - Management approach and its components 103-3 PDF pg.
-63 - Evaluation of management approach GRI 405: Diversity and Equal Opportunity 2016 405-1 PDF pg.
-67 - Composition of governance bodies and breakdown of employees per employee category according to gender, age group, minority group membership, and other indicators of diversity 405-2 PDF pg.
-67 - Ratio of basic salary and remuneration of women to men by employee category, by significant locations of operation MATERIAL TOPIC: N ION-DISCRIMII NATION GRI 103: Management 103-1 PDF pgs.
+64 - Management approach and its components 103-3 PDF pg.
+64 - Evaluation of management approach GRI 405: Diversity and Equal Opportunity 2016 405-1 PDF pg.
+68 - Composition of governance bodies and breakdown of employees per employee category according to gender, age group, minority group membership, and other indicators of diversity 405-2 PDF pg.
+69 - Ratio of basic salary and remuneration of women to men by employee category, by significant locations of operation MATERIAL TOPIC: N ION-DISCRIMII NATION GRI 103: Management 103-1 PDF pgs.
 24-26 - Explanation of material topic and its boundary Approach 2016 103-2 PDF pg.
-75 - Management approach and its components 103-3 PDF pg.
-75 - Evaluation of management approach GRI 406: Non- discrimination 2016 406-1 PDF pg.
-75 - Total number of incidents of discrimination and corrective actions taken 1, 2, 6 MATERIAL TOPIC: F REEDOM OF A SSOCIATION AN D COLLECTIVE B ARGAINING GRI 103: 103-1 PDF pgs. - Explanation of material topic and its Management Approach 24-26 boundary 2016 103-2 PDF pg.
-75 - Management approach and its components 103-3 PDF pg.
-75 - Evaluation of management approach GRI 407: Freedom of Association and Collective Bargaining 2016 407-1 PDF pg.
-75 - Operations and suppliers identified in which the right to exercise freedom of association and collective bargaining may be violated or at significant risk, and measures taken to support these rights
+77 - Management approach and its components 103-3 PDF pg.
+77 - Evaluation of management approach GRI 406: Non- discrimination 2016 406-1 PDF pg.
+77 - Total number of incidents of discrimination and corrective actions taken 1, 2, 6 MATERIAL TOPIC: F REEDOM OF A SSOCIATION AN D COLLECTIVE B ARGAINING GRI 103: Management 103-1 PDF pgs.
+24-26 - Explanation of material topic and its boundary Approach 2016 103-2 PDF pg.
+77 - Management approach and its components 103-3 PDF pg.
+77 - Evaluation of management approach GRI 407: Freedom of Association and Collective Bargaining 2016 407-1 PDF pg.
+77 - Operations and suppliers identified in which the right to exercise freedom of association and collective bargaining may be violated or at significant risk, and measures taken to support these rights